NJacobsohn/Your-Learning-is-in-Another-Castle/README.md

 - Do skills learned from seeing the screen differ from not seeing it?

 - Do skills translate across multiple levels, worlds, even games?

+- Can a model be trained to essentially recreate a TAS (Tool-assisted speedrun)?

 ## **Environment**